MatteZ02/Music-Bot/README.md

 Start with npm start

-Be sure to fill out the requiered fields in .ENV_example and rename the file to .ENV
+Be sure to fill out the requiered fields in .env_example and rename the file to .env